tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

-The `Maybe`s are used to represent the possibility that a package has appeared/disappeared between in two build results which should not normally happen, but theoretically possible if we diff arbitrary build reports (which we should be able to do).
+The `Maybe`s are used to represent the possibility that a package has appeared/disappeared between in two build results which should not normally happen when we use the same build plan, but theoretically possible if we diff arbitrary build reports (which we should be able to do).

 ## In action

 Build diff is split in two sections: suspicious and innocent.
 Suspicious changes are those for which `isChangeSuspicious` returns `True`.
-A bit unexpectedly, we detected such a change even before we quite finished working on Stackage HEAD:
+A bit unexpectedly, the tool detected such a change even before I quite finished working on Stackage HEAD:

 ```